jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 and to respond to how things went the last time, so this is where a good chunk of my time goes.

-There are also myriad special cases that come up.
+There are also many special cases that come up.
 In a class of 200, anything that happens to students only 5% of the time will come up about a dozen times!
 So I work with students who have novel situations come up for any necessary accommodations, which are often private and require widely varying